 Note - The LDAP client supports passwords only in the CRYPT format; UNIX Crypt or MD5.
 Therefore the passwords on the LDAP server must support it as well.
-Refer to the administration guide for your server for more information.
+Refer to the Administration Guide for more information.

 -B baseDN Specifies distinguished name for the search base.
 Maximum character length is 128 characters.